-Most people in St Andrews move around by foot or bike.
-We want to do our part to support this way of sustainable travel.
-We work with cycling and car share schemes, while happily sharing tips of moving by foot and public transport.
+Most people in St Andrews move around by foot or bike and we want to do our part to support these sustainable travel options.
+We work with cycling and car share schemes and share tips for moving around on foot and by public transport.

-Walking is good for the environment and our health, and it is a great way to socialise and explore St Andrews.
-Some walking initiatives are:
+Walking is good for the environment and our health and is a great way to socialise and explore St Andrews.

-- Mental health walks are arranged by Transition student volunteers to break isolation.
-More important than ever during the pandemic, these walks are for you to explore nature, get a break, and talk to someone.
+- Mental health walks: arranged by Transition student volunteers to tackle isolation, these walks are for you to explore nature, get a break, and talk to someone.

-To get out and about, Ramblers have gathered their favourite walking routes for us.
+To help you get out and about, Ramblers have gathered their favourite walking routes for us.
 Can you do all eight in one semester?

-- Rent a bike through BikePool.
-BikePool refurbishes old bikes and rents them to students and locals for an affordable price.
+- BikePool: the services refurbishes old bikes and rents them to students and locals for an affordable price.
 They also run Fix It sessions to keep your bike in shape.

-- Join the E-bike scheme.
-Staff can borrow an e-bike for free for up to 24 hours.
+- E-bike scheme: allows staff to borrow an e-bike for free for up to 24 hours.

-- Light up your bike.
-Transition sells lights during the darker months to help you stay safe.
-For more information, contact firstname.lastname@example.org.
+- Transition sells bike lights during the darker months to help you stay safe.
+For more information, email email@example.com.

-- Join our monthly Bike to Work Breakfasts.
-The breakfasts are free, open for locals, staff and postgraduate students, and are a good way to meet new people.
+- Bike to Work Breakfasts: these are free for locals, staff and postgraduate students, and are a good way to meet new people.

 Cycle to work staff scheme

 The University supports staff to travel to work in a more healthy and active way.
-Cycle to Work (PDF) is a salary sacrifice scheme which provides an Income Tax and National Insurance efficient way to pay towards the hire and eventual ownership of a bike (and associated cycling equipment) up to the value of £2,500.
-This is repayable to the University over a period between 12 and 24 months.
+The cycle to work scheme is a salary sacrifice scheme which provides an Income Tax and National Insurance efficient way to pay towards the hire and eventual ownership of a bike (and associated cycling equipment) up to the value of £2500.
+This is repayable to the University over a period of between 12 and 24 months.

 How it works: